RaoufSEZAR/KANBAN_BOARD_MERN-STACK/README.md

 npm install
 npm start
 ```
-## Board Model:
-- Add a board
-- Find all cards by a board slug(board name)
-- Delete a board with every task has the same boardId

-## Task Model:
-- Add a task
-- Delete tasks by the task slug (task name)

 ### then the default Browser will open in port 3000 like: ****http://localhost:3000/**** and the project will be ready to use as this screens: